abibou1/video-summarizer/README.md

 - No Docker required
 - Suitable for deployments up to 250MB (unzipped)

-**Note:** Container image deployment is recommended for this project due to the dependencies (yt-dlp, etc.) that may benefit from the container environment.
+**Note:** Container image deployment is recommended for this project due to dependencies (yt-dlp, etc.) that benefit from the container environment.

 #### 4. Configure IAM Role Permissions